What Are Considered “White Goods” In The UK?

 As you can see all of the items listed above are too large to carry around and all need to be connected to either an electrical supply, water supply (or both) or a drain or vent.

-And that sums up white goods really, they’re electrical appliances that are too large to carry around from room to room.
+And that sums up what white goods in a house are; they’re electrical appliances too large to carry from room to room.
 They are almost all large appliances that cannot be easily moved.

 Why Are They Called White Goods?